YouTube Overhaul Just Released

 Of course, as always, you can immediately update your scheduled PDF reports to include this wealth of new data:

-And choose exactly which of these new sections your client users should have access to from your white labeled dashboard:
+And choose exactly which of these new sections your client users should have access to from your marketing dashboard:

 We hope that you AND your customers love the new look and the metrics now available for our YouTube integration.
 Similar updates for LinkedIn and Twitter are coming down the pike before the end of summer!